mmzsource/verlet/README.md

 Mouse interactions:

-- Click and drag any 'point'
+- Click and drag any point
-- 'unpin' a pinned point
+- Unpin a pinned point

 ## License